 Energy is the ability to do work, that is, to bring about change or to move matter against an opposing force.
 There are various forms of energy: potential and kinetic; chemical, gravitational, nuclear, mechanical, electrical, sound, radiant (electromagnetic), and thermal (heat) energy.

-(1) Only 42% reaches the surface of the earth; (2) of this, most becomes heat and only about 2% is finally utilized by plants; (3) of this 2%, only 0.1-1.6% is incorporated into plant tissues; (4) of this, only 20% is eaten by herbivores, of which 30% is eaten by carnivores.
+(1) Only 42% reaches the surface of the earth; (2) of this, most becomes heat and only about 2% is finally utilized by plants; (3) of this 2%, only 0.1-1.6% is incorporated into plant tissues; (4) of this, only 20% are eaten by herbivores, of which 30% are eaten by carnivores.